 Distributions of net capital gains that are properly designated by a Fund as capital gain dividends ("capital gain dividends") will be taxable to shareholders as long-term capital gains.
 Generally, distributions of earnings derived from ordinary income and short-term capital gains will be taxable as ordinary income.
 Certain distributions from a Fund may be "qualified dividend income;" which will be taxed to individuals and other non-corporate shareholders at long-term capital gains rates so long as certain holding period and other requirements are met.
-Shareholders that are domestic C corporation may be able to take a dividends-received deduction for 50% of the dividends they receive from a Fund, to the extent such dividends are received by the Fund from a domestic corporation and to the extent a portion of interest paid or accrued on certain high yield discount obligations owned by the Fund are treated as dividends, subject to certain holding period and debt-financing limitations.
+Shareholders that are domestic C corporation may be able to take a dividends-received deduction for 50% of the dividends they receive from a Fund, to the extent such dividends are received by the Fund from a domestic corporation and to the extent a portion of interest paid or accrued on certain high yield discount obligations owned by the Fund are treated as dividends, subject to certain holding period (that must be met by both the Fund and the shareholder) and debt-financing limitations.

 A Fund may realize long-term capital gains.
 A Fund may realize short-term capital gains from the sale of investments that the Fund owned for one year or less or from transactions in section 1256 contracts.
 A Fund may realize ordinary income from foreign currency gains, from interest on indebtedness owned by the Fund, and from other sources.
 The term "Section 1256 contract" refers to regulated future contracts, foreign currency contracts, non-equity options, debt options, dealer equity options, and certain other options.
+The Funds' investments in Section 1256 contracts are taxed annually on a "marked to market" basis as if sold for their fair market values at the end of the tax year.
+Gains and losses on section 1256 contracts are generally treated as 60% long-term capital gain or loss and 40% short-term capital gain or loss (with certain exceptions).